-When I'm not in my office I enjoy reading (non-fiction), bicycling, hiking, gardening, sewing, and beekeeping.
+When I'm not in my office, I enjoy reading, bicycling, gardening, sewing, beekeeping, and making potions (herbal remedies).
 Most of the time, I share these experiences with my daughter and husband.